sersavsnz/exercise.video_emotions/README.md

 The goal is to answer the following 3 questions, which are a simplification of a typical Data Science task.

-Be aware that Realeyes’ existing production code is in Python, so that is the preferred coding language for the task, although it is not mandatory.
-You are free to use external open-source libraries if you wish.

 ### Question 1: understanding the data
-Although we try to keep our data as clean as possible, some issues can arise during data storage or data loading.
-Besides, the intrinsic nature of the data poses some challenges.
-For instance, emotion information is automatically produced by an algorithm from facial recordings obtained in live conditions.
-Therefore, some recordings may be more challenging to “read” for the algorithm.

 Load and process the data as you consider and present a high-level overview of the data provided.
 Please explain the data transformations you made, if any.